Dennis Brutus: Arrest and jail

-In 1963, Brutus was arrested for trying to meet with an International Olympic Committee (IOC) official; he was accused of breaking the terms of his "banning," which were that he could not meet with more than two people outside his family, and he was sentenced to 18 months in jail.
+In 1963, Brutus was arrested for trying to meet with an International Olympic Committee (IOC) official; he was accused of breaking the terms of his "banning", which were that he could not meet with more than two people outside his family, and he was sentenced to 18 months in jail.
 However, he "jumped bail" by trying to leave South Africa to attend the IOC meeting in Baden-Baden, West Germany, on behalf of SANROC and while he was in Mozambique, on a Rhodesian passport, the Portuguese colonial secret police arrested him and returned him to South Africa.
 There, while trying to escape, he was shot in the back at point-blank range.
 After only partly recovering from the wound, Brutus was sent to Robben Island for 16 months, five in solitary.
 He was in the cell next to Nelson Mandela's.
-Brutus was in prison when news of the country's suspension from the 1964 Tokyo Olympics, for which he had campaigned, broke.
+Brutus was in prison when news broke of the country's suspension from the 1964 Tokyo Olympics, for which he had campaigned.

 Brutus was forbidden to teach, write and publish in South Africa.
 His first collection of poetry, Sirens, Knuckles and Boots (1963), was published in Nigeria while he was in prison.
 The book received the Mbari Poetry Prize, awarded to a black poet of distinction, but Brutus turned it down on the grounds of its racial exclusivity.
 He was the author of 14 books.